digitallawyer/openlegaldictionary/_definitions/nauta.md

 ---
 title: Nauta
 permalink: "/definitions/nauta.html"
-body: Lat In the civil and maritlme law.
+body: Lat in the civil and maritlme law.
 A sailor; one who works a ship.
 Calvin
 published_at: '2018-07-07'
 layout: post
 ---